At the heart of Island life for over a century

 By the early 1990s, the organisations for all Jersey’s nursing needs from birth to end of life were merged into one organisation, Family Nursing & Home Care.

-Today the Association employs more than 250 staff in order to provide the full range of community nursing and care services that Jersey’s residents need.
+Today the Association employs around 200 staff in order to provide the full range of community nursing and care services that Jersey’s residents need.